-In 1979, the station was slated for automation, but the wish of Marvin Gerber, the keeper at the time, to have the lighthouse still be manned for its centennial came true when the automation was postponed.
-On November 15, 1981, Gerber climbed atop the lighthouse and celebrated its centennial by dousing it with a bottle of champagne.
+In 1979, the station was slated for automation, but the wish of Marvin Gebers, the keeper at the time, to have the lighthouse still be manned for its centennial came true when the automation was postponed.
+On November 15, 1981, Gebers climbed atop the lighthouse and celebrated its centennial by dousing it with a bottle of champagne.
 Gerber enjoyed his time at the station and even succeeded in adapting his telephone conversations to twenty-seven seconds of talk followed by three seconds of silence to match the signature of the foghorn.

 After all the other lighthouses in the State of Washington had been automated, West Point Lighthouse finally succumbed to automation in 1985.

 West Point Lighthouse is now part of Discovery Park, Seattle’s largest city park, which also includes Fort Lawton.
 In late 2002, West Point Lighthouse was declared surplus by the federal government under the National Historic Lighthouse Preservation Act of 2000.
 The City of Seattle was awarded ownership of the lighthouse in 2004, and obtained the deed to the property in 2006.
 Between September 2009 and the following June, lead paint was stripped from the lighthouse, and its exterior was restored.